 To search for a text string, type the string into the search field and then press Enter.
 The system searches the names of all objects in the workspace that you have access to.
 It also searches text in notebook commands, but not in non-notebook files.

 You can also search for items by type (file, folder, notebooks, libraries, table, or repo).
 A text string is not required.
 To limit your search to a specific type of item, click the corresponding tab in the Search dialog.
 If you leave the text field blank and then press Enter, the system searches for all objects of that type.
 Click a name from the list to open that item in the workspace.
 You can also use the dropdown menus to search for items by owner or by the last modified date.

 In workspaces enabled for Unity Catalog, you can search for tables registered in Unity Catalog.
 You can search on table names, table comments, column names, and column comments.
 You can filter search results by parent catalog and database (schema).

 Tables that you don’t have permission to see.

-In other words, for a table to appear in your search results, you must have the
+In other words, for a table to appear in your search results, you must have at least the

 SELECTprivilege on that table and

 USAGEprivileges on its parent schema and parent catalog.
-Account admins and metastore admins have those privileges by default.
+Metastore admins have those privileges by default.
 All other users must be granted those privileges.
 See Unity Catalog privileges and securable objects.

 Tables in the legacy Hive metastore (that is, in the